stitchdata/docs/_data-structure/table-schemas/google-bigquery-nested-data-structures.md

     anchor: "storing-nested-records"
     summary: "How Stitch stores nested records, or JSON arrays"
     content: |
       A nested record is also called an `array` in JSON.
 An array is surrounded by square brackets (`[ ]`) and contains an ordered list of values.
-Values can be strings, numbers, booleans, objects, null, or more arrays. [todo- IS NULL VALID HERE?]
+Values can be strings, numbers, booleans, objects, nulls, or more arrays.

-      When records containing arrays are loaded into Google BigQuery, the array is loaded using the `RECORD` type and a mode of [`REPEATED`]({{ site.data.destinations.resource-links.bigquery.nested-repeated }}){:target="new"}.
+      When records containing arrays are loaded into Google BigQuery, the array is loaded using the `RECORD` type and a mode of [`REPEATED`]({{ site.data.destinations.resource-links.bigquery.nested-record }}){:target="new"}.
 By using the `REPEATED` mode to store nested records, Stitch can avoid repeating data or creating additional subtables.
 This functionality removes the need for joins when analyzing data, making raw data easier to read and faster to compute.

       For items in the array, Stitch will handle each item like an object field.
 Items will be loaded using the `RECORD` type, a mode of `NULLABLE`, and a field name of `value`.